Note 13 - Segment Reporting

 The measure of segment profit or loss used by the CODM to evaluate performance and allocate resources is consolidated net loss as reported in the Company's consolidated statements of operations.
 This measure is used by the CODM to assess its cash runway and make strategic decisions about resource allocation.
 The CODM does not use asset measures to evaluate segment performance or make resource allocation decisions.

 Operating expenses include all costs necessary to operate the Company's business, primarily consisting of research and development and general and administrative expenses directly related to advancing the Company's programs.
 These expenses are reviewed by the CODM on a consolidated basis as part of evaluating the Company's overall financial performance.
-During the years ended December 31, 2025 and 2024, the Company generated all of its collaboration revenue from Gilead, who is a related party (see Notes 3 - Related Party and 8 - Collaboration Agreements).
-For the years ended December 31, 2025 and 2024, all of the Company's revenue and long-lived assets were in the United States.
+During the years ended December 31, 2024 and 2023, the Company generated all of its collaboration revenue from two customers, one of which is a related party (see Notes 3 - Related Party and 8 - Collaboration Agreements).
+For the years ended December 31, 2024 and 2023, all of the Company's revenue and long-lived assets were in the United States.

 The following table presents the significant segment expenses and other segment items regularly reviewed by the Company's CODM: